open-telemetry/opentelemetry.io/content/en/docs/security/config-best-practices.md

   Improperly setting these values might expose the OpenTelemetry Collector to additional attack vectors.

+## Manage specific security risks

+Configure your Collector to block these threats to security.

-## Protect against denial of service attacks
+### Protect against denial of service attacks

 For server-like receivers and extensions, you can protect your Collector from exposure to the public internet or to wider networks than necessary by binding